IamCathal/AirportDataBase/README.md

 * A searching system that suggests similar results to the input entered by the user and not only exact results which can often be hard to find.
 * Implement a linked list system for practice.
 * Possibly update the program to support other datafiles from OpenFlights.
 There is a similar file that has a database file of airports, train stations and ferry terminals.
-* Implement a quick sort algorithm to rank the closest airports when the user is searching for them rather than having an undordered list.

 ### Implemented features
 * Implement a function where a user can enter a set of coordinates and see if there is any other airports in a specific radius surrounding it.
 * Create a function to allow the user to search through any airports with any of it's pieces of information.
+* Implemented a sorting system to rank the closest airports when the user is searching for them rather than having an undordered list.